-In reviewing the criteria for Section 410 funding, it appears that West Virginia will meet at least 3 or 4 of the programmatic criteria.
-We are fortunate to have available for our use 10% of the 154/164 Transfer funds for Impaired Driving programs.
-Any funding received will be used to further the implementation of our sustained enforcement effort, alcohol training, Law Enforcement Liaison Office, College Underage Alcohol Project, and Traffic Safety Resource Prosecutor.
+West Virginia has applied for FY07 Section 410 funding.
+We are fortunate to have available for our use 154 Transfer funds for Impaired Driving programs.
+Any funding received will be used to further the implementation of our sustained enforcement/DUI checkpoints, alcohol training, Law Enforcement Liaison Office, College Underage Alcohol Project, and Traffic Safety Resource Prosecutor.

-FY2005 - (\$350,637)
+FY2007 (\$713,000 pending approval)